Fair trade may be a movement to support farmers and laborers, but it’s also a system of organizations that label products and certify manufacturers.

 Here are the major players:

-Equal Exchange is the most dedicated to the cooperative structure that has defined the fair trade movement.
+The Equal Exchange team is the most dedicated to the cooperative structure that has defined the fair trade movement.
 Their co-op has more than 120 workers who are entitled to an equal stake and vote in the business.
 A vote from an executive director or board member is worth the same as one from a lower-level employee or farmer partner.
 The organization claims it is a “democratic worker co-operative,” meaning its workers are also owners and managers.

 The co-op specializes in standard fair trade staples such as coffee, chocolate and bananas, but their team also focuses on the avocado industry.
 Equal Exchange products are not available in many major stores or chains, but they do have an online shop.
-Unlike other fair trade organizations, many of their products feature the Equal Exchange brand.
-It’s a lot like shopping at an online version of Trader Joe’s.

 Fairtrade International is the oldest and largest fair trade organization in the world.
 In 2004 it split into two independent organizations: Fairtrade Labeling Organizations International [FLO] and FLOCERT, a certification body that helps companies implement and follow fair trade standards.
 Fairtrade International is the abbreviated version of FLO and has been the official name of the organization since 2011.